cobalt-uoft/documentation/getting-started/authenticating.md

 ## Usage

 Each API request you make requires that you set the `Authorization` header to your API key.
-For example, in order to find information about Bahen (`080`), you would call the building API with the following header:
+For example, in order to find information about Bahen (`080`), you would call the building API with the following header and URL:

- - `Authorization: YOUR_API_KEY`

-And with the following URL:

 ```
+Authorization: YOUR_API_KEY
 https://cobalt.qas.im/api/1.0/buildings/080
 ```